albusfangautonomy/control_notes/notes/pid.md

 # PID Control
 This page only covers continuous-time PID control.
 For more advanced topics on discrete PID, visit Discrete Time Control page for more details.

+PID by itself is a linear controller.
+Gain Scheduling, Anti-windup schemes, derivative filtering, gain scheduling can make it non-linear

 ## Which controller to use?
 $$
 \begin{array}{c|c|c|c}